 - Try Canva.

 This writing style is forcing teachings on readers.
-There is not a target audience so writing is not building the person.
+There is no target audience so writing is not building the person.

 - For example, an easy way to make money.